 Climate change reduces the availability of food for small rodents in the winter, and lemming peaks occur less frequently and are not as large as before.

-Fewer lemmings mean that the arctic fox loses access to important food resources it needs to be able to raise pups.
+Fewer lemmings mean that the Arctic fox loses access to important food resources that it needs in order to have pups, and for the pups to grow large.
+More about small rodents

 Photo: Ice on the ground: Jan Erik Knutsen, dead reindeer: Rolf A. Ims, dead lemming: Rolf A. Ims, red fox: Geir Vie, and arctic fox: Laurent Demongin.